 WDAG was our go-to choice for surfing the Web, but Sandbox improves upon it.
 Think of Sandbox as an upgrade over WDAG, or a slight downgrade over a full-fledged Hyper-V window.
 Essentially, Sandbox provides a simplified way to launch a self-contained virtual environment, without the need for license keys or anything else.
 It’s not quite here yet, though!
-Sandbox is present in the so-called “19H1” Windows 10 Insider builds, and it should debut in April 2019 Update of Windows 10.
+Sandbox is present in the so-called “19H1” Windows 10 Insider builds, and it should debut in the May 2019 Update of Windows 10.

-Sandbox can be used to test apps, such as a random utility you found on the Web and aren’t quite sure what it does—or if it’s malware.
+Sandbox may be used to test apps, such as a random utility you found on the Web and aren’t quite sure what it does—or whether it’s malware.
 Sandbox carves out part of your operating system for its own use, and when you close the window, everything within it vanishes.
-There’s one key difference between Sandbox and WDAG, however—if you download a file within WDAG, it resides within the virtual environment.
+There’s one key difference between Sandbox and WDAG, however: If you download a file within WDAG, it resides within the virtual environment.
 Sandbox files can be downloaded to your PC, and are still accessible when you close the Sandbox app.
 That makes everything slightly less secure, but more convenient.

-Sandbox can also be used as a way to surf the Web securely, too.
-Though the default Sandbox environment contains a bare-bones Windows installation (complete with Edge) you can download Chrome or any other app.
+Sandbox can also be used as a way to surf the web securely.
+Though the default Sandbox environment contains a bare-bones Windows installation (complete with Edge), you can download Chrome or any other app.
 Sandbox doesn’t offer any more anonymity than your browser’s private browsing mode, and if you’re logged into the browser your history will still be saved.
 Still, it’s somewhat satisfying to see the browser and any history it has vanish when you close Sandbox.